 Online Learning - Visit Website

-The Adult Gerontology Acute Care Nurse Practitioner (AGACNP) program at UConn prepares licensed registered nurses for advanced practice roles in complex acute care settings.
-Designed for professionals with at least two years of acute care experience, this 100% online master's and doctoral degree track equips nurses with specialized clinical skills to manage critically ill adult and geriatric patient populations.
-The comprehensive curriculum focuses on developing expert-level acute care competencies, enabling graduates to provide exceptional patient care in high-intensity medical environments.
+UConn's 100% online Adult Gerontology Acute Care Nurse Practitioner program equips licensed RNs with advanced clinical skills for complex acute care settings.
+Designed for professionals with two or more years of acute care experience, it offers master's and DNP options focused on managing critically ill adult and geriatric populations.
+The curriculum develops expert-level competencies for high-intensity medical environments.
+No entrance exam is mentioned as required.

 • 100% Online Program